^

 • Ultrasound

-Home care for painful menstruation
+Home care for painful periods

 3. Drink warm tea.

-5. Follow a diet rich in complex carbohydrates, such as whole grains, fruits and vegetables, but low in salt, sugar, alcohol and caffeine.
+5. Follow a diet rich in complex carbohydrates such as whole grains, fruits and vegetables, but low in salt, sugar, alcohol and caffeine.

-7. Practice relaxation techniques, such as meditation or yoga.
+7. Practice relaxation techniques such as meditation or yoga.

 10. Take a warm shower or bath.